codazoda/git-button/README.md

 git checkout -b 1234567
 ```

-This code is a work in progress and will become a chrome extension when I'm done with it.
+This code is now working but is in the early stages.

+## To-Do

+- Grab the real story ID from the page
+- Fix the hover over styling